Fresh! Best outdoor theatre in Bucks & Oxon

 Oxford Castle and Prison

-There are three productions taking place over this year’s annual Oxford Shakespeare Festival; Twelfth Night (12 – 24 July) by Tomahawk Theatre, BMH Productions’ A Midsummer Night’s Dream (26 July – 7 Aug) and Much Ado About Nothing (9 – 21 Aug) with Siege Theatre.
-All performances take place on the castleyard and if it rains, there are various refund options.
-Buy tickets (from £14.50) here.
+There are three productions taking place over this year’s annual Oxford Shakespeare Festival; Hamlet (20 June – 2 July) by BMH Productions, Wild Goose Theatre’s A Midsummer Night’s Dream (4-30 July) and King Lear (1-13 August) with Siege Theatre.
+All performances take place on the castle yard and will go ahead unless rain is torrential, in which case there are various refund options.
+Buy tickets (from £15) here.

 Waddesdon Manor, Aylesbury

 As usual, there’s loads of treats on at Waddesdon Manor this summer.
-The all-male company, Lord Chamberlain’s Men, are touring with Macbeth, which is touching down at Waddesdon on Thursday 24 June – adult tickets from £20.50.
-Then there is a free family-focused performance of Tudor Tales with Unbound Theatre on the afternoon of Sun 25 July.
-Wind in the Willows from the Pantaloons Theatre Company is taking place on Sat 7 Aug while two weeks later, Treasure Island by Quantum Theatre will be performed in the gardens on Sat 21 Aug (both have adult tickets for £17).
+The all-male company, Lord Chamberlain’s Men, are touring with As You Like It, which is touching down at Waddesdon on 23 June – adult tickets from £20.50.
+Then there is a family-focused performance of The Tales of Peter Rabbit with Quantum Theatre on 22 July, (£13 / £17), and an afternoon performance of Hamlet by Unbound Theatre on 24 July (free with grounds admission).
+The War of the Worlds is given a funny, affectionately irreverent makeover by the Pantaloons Theatre Company on 5 August (£17) while two weeks later, Robin Hood by Unbound Theatre will be performed in the Woodland Café on the afternoon of 21 August (free with grounds admission).
 Bring chairs, blankets, a picnic and suitably warm clothes to pad back down to the car park.
 Book tickets here.

 Chipping Norton Theatre